-To finance Farmland Investments, the Company is offering up to \$10,000,000 of unsecured promissory notes (the "Notes") for sale to accredited investors only, through this offering (the "Offering").
+To finance Farmland Investments, the Company is offering up to \$10,000,000 of Notes for sale to accredited investors only, through Offering.
 The Manager, in its sole discretion, may increase the total Offering amount to as much as \$20,000,000.

-The minimum subscription (i.e. investment) by an investor is \$50,000, unless the Manager, namely IQVF REIT, in its sole discretion agrees to accept a lesser amount.
-Above the minimum subscription, Notes may be purchased for amounts in \$5,000 increments above the minimum subscription amount.
-The maximum subscription by a single investor is \$5,000,000, unless the Manager, in its sole discretion agrees to accept a greater amount.
+The minimum subscription (i.e. investment) by an investor is \$50,000, unless the Manager, in its sole discretion agrees to accept a lesser amount.
+Above the minimum subscription, Notes may be purchased for amounts in \$5,000.
+The maximum subscription by a single investor is \$2,000,000, unless the Manager, in its sole discretion agrees to accept a greater amount.
 A purchaser of a Note is referred to as a "Noteholder."

-Unless terminated earlier by the Company in its sole discretion, the Offering will remain open until March 1, 2021 (the "Closing Date"); provided, however, that the Manager may extend the Closing Date on one or more occasions.
+Unless terminated earlier by the Company in its sole discretion, the Offering will remain open until October 31, 2022 (the "Closing Date"); provided, however, that the Manager may extend the Closing Date on one or more occasions.